ziemek-bucko/blog/_content/ggplot2-theme-cheat-sheet.md

 summary(data)
 ```

-Looking at the summary of our data, we have some missing values, particularly when it comes to the penguins' sex (I am assuming that as with many species of birds, it isn't always easy to tell their sex).
+Looking at the summary of our data, we have some missing values, particularly when it comes to the penguins' sex (As with many species of birds, <a href="https://www.antarctica.gov.au/about-antarctica/animals/penguins/gentoo-penguins/#:~:text=Males%20tend%20to%20be%20larger,from%20other%20species%20of%20penguin">it isn't always easy to determine a penguin's sex</a>).

 For the purpose of this article, let's just omit all the rows where there are missing data.